Is Delaware a Good Place to Retire? What You Need to Know

 Exterior view of a home at Heritage Creek in Milton, DE.

-Heritage Creek is an up-and-coming community that will feature 400 homes available upon completion.
+Heritage Creek is an up-and-coming community with 400 homes available upon completion.
 The collection of single-family and attached homes is built in a unique Victorian-style architecture.
-Offering 12 different floor plans and models to choose from, this community is sure to have a home to match your lifestyle and needs.
+Offering 12 floor plans and models to choose from, this community is sure to have a home to match your lifestyle and needs.

 Noble’s Pond – Dover, DE